Questioning Compulsory Membership

 Many of us feel we are constantly under threats from those in charge.
 In order to prosper and grow surely the better alternative would be to build on the solid foundation of education, promotion and respect.
 We have people with a lifetime of experience within our ranks.
 But all too often these people are over-shadowed by those with animal rights and personal agendas.

 So, let's get back to basics.
-The ANKC is in the unique position of being Australia's only pure breed dog organization.
+The ANKC is in the unique position of being Australia's only pure breed dog organisation.
 We are responsible for keeping Australia's only pure breed Stud Register, the heartbeat and pulse of what make us all tick.
 It is in our hands whether we continue to accept compulsory membership and exclusivity causing over-regulation, or think about the consequences of change.

 References and Further Reading